dykderrick/dykderrick/README.md

 - 📖 I am now a master student studying at Tsinghua University, China.
 - 😄 I am always trying to browse & explore something cool and new here.
 Also, make friends!
-- 👨‍💻 I am very pleasure that you could issue any questions in every one of my repos.
+- 👨‍💻 I am very pleasure that you could issue any questions in my repos.
 - 🎮 I do also play video games!
 Connect me on [Steam](https://steamcommunity.com/id/dykderrick/) and [Xbox Live](http://live.xbox.com/Profile?Gamertag=dykderrick)!

 <a href="https://github.com/dykderrick">